 At the same time, I don’t want life to happen to me; I want to have some forethought on how I approach my days.
 I want to live intentionally and live in the present.

 This is why I created the Forethought Planner.

 A planner to structure our time without focusing on projects or productivity.
 This planner has space to write goals and productivity, but it’s not designed where goals and productivity are the focus, so you can use this planner however you wish and what living intentionally means to you: it’s a completely blank slate.

 This is a yearly planner with monthly and weekly spreads.
 The weekly spreads are vertical, and it is a Sunday start.

-The hours run from 5 AM to 10 PM and the planner is available in spiral bound and hardcover.
+The hours run from 5 AM to 10 PM and the planner is available in spiral bound with quotes and without.

-The planner contains Bible verses, quotes from various Christians, and weekly questions and thoughts to help you pause for a moment.
+The optional quotes contain Bible verses, quotes from various Christians, and weekly questions and thoughts to help you pause for a moment.

 I designed this to be a blank slate: this planner is meant to serve you and not be a system you need to serve.